Sobolev space theory and H\"older estimates for the stochastic partial differential equations on conic and polygonal domains

-Now, what if $\partial \cO \not\in C^1$ ?
-In this case, only few fragmentary results are known.
+As for results on non-smooth domains, that is $\partial \cO \not\in \cC^1$, very few fragmentary results are known.
 It turns out that \eqref{eqn 9.3.1} holds true on general Lipschitz domains if $\Theta \approx d-2+p$ (see \cite{Kim2014}), and hence the case $\Theta=d$ is not included in general if $p>2$.
 An example in \cite{Kim2014} also shows that if $\Theta<p/2$, then estimate \eqref{eqn 9.3.1} fails to hold even on simple wedge domains of the type

 The vertex $0$ makes the boundary non-smooth and changes the game.